rabbitmq/rabbitmq-website/docs/clustering.md

 [VMware Tanzu RabbitMQ](https://docs.vmware.com/en/VMware-RabbitMQ-for-Kubernetes/index.html) provides an [Intra-cluster Compression](https://docs.vmware.com/en/VMware-Tanzu-RabbitMQ-for-Kubernetes/3.13/tanzu-rabbitmq-kubernetes/clustering-compression-rabbitmq.html) feature.

+## What is a Cluster?

-A RabbitMQ cluster is a logical grouping of one or several nodes, each  sharing users, virtual hosts, queues, exchanges, bindings, runtime parameters and other distributed state.
+A RabbitMQ cluster is a logical grouping of one or more (three, five, seven, or more) nodes, each sharing users, virtual hosts, queues, streams, exchanges, bindings, runtime parameters and other distributed state.

+For a cluster to be formed, nodes must be configured in a certain way and satisfy a number of [requirements](#cluster-formation-requirements) such as open port access.

+After cluster formation, all nodes in a cluster are aware of other cluster members.

+Client applications can be aware or not be aware of the fact that there are multiple cluster nodes, and connect to any of them, or, depending on the protocol used, a subset of them.
+For example, RabbitMQ Stream Protocol clients [can connect to multiple nodes at once](https://www.rabbitmq.com/blog/2021/07/23/connecting-to-streams).
+This is covered in more details [later in this guide](#clustering-and-clients).

 ## Cluster Formation {#cluster-formation}